Early Warning Symptoms of Cataracts. What to Look Out for if You Are at Risk

 Age is one of the most common risk factors for cataracts.
 They may begin to develop between the ages of 40 and 50 but might not disrupt vision for several years.
 Other risk factors include having a family history of cataracts, spending a lot of time in the sun without eye protection, smoking, having diabetes, and use of certain medications, such as corticosteroids.
 If you have any of these risk factors, talk to one of our eye specialists should you notice any of the following symptoms.

-Early Warning Signs of Cataracts
+Early Warning Symptoms of Cataracts

 Early-stage cataracts may create fuzzy areas in your field of vision.
 The blurriness will worsen over time, making it increasingly difficult to read or complete other day-to-day tasks.
 Some people also report having double vision during the early stages of cataract development.